EMI regulations in Europe

 Licensing requirements

-In order to carry out the activities of an e-money institution in Poland, it is necessary to obtain a licence by fulfilling the following requirements:
+In order to pursue an e-money institution activity on the territory of Poland, it is necessary to obtain a licence in return for fulfilling the following requirements:

-• Business Plan: Provide a detailed business plan including a description of the business, risk assessment, marketing strategy and financial projections.
+1. Business Plan: Provide a detailed business plan with the description of the company, risk assessment, marketing strategy, and financial projections among other things.

-• Management structure: Evidence of an effective management structure and qualified management with a clean business reputation.
+2. Management structure: Evidence of effective management structure with qualified management that enjoys a good business reputation.

 Application and review process

-• Application: An application for a licence is submitted to the Financial Supervisory Commission together with all the required documents.
+• Application: An application for a license, with all the supporting documents, is filed to the Financial Supervisory Commission.

-• Processing time: The standard processing time for an application is between 3 and 6 months.
-However, this period may vary depending on the complexity and completeness of the documentation submitted.
+• Processing time: Normally, processing takes from 3 to 6 months.
+However, it might take longer, depending on the complexity of and completeness of the documentation filed.

-• Additional Requests: During the review process, KNF may request additional information or arrange meetings with applicants to discuss the details of the application.
+• Additional Requests: In the course of proceedings, the KNF may request additional information or arrange meetings with an applicant to discuss in detail the circumstances of the application for authorization.

 EMI regulations in Sweden